 Terms Governing Use:

-The collection contains a number of photographs of both the Griscom family and Audrey Crosse Gricsom's family in England.
+The collection also contains several photographs of both the Griscom family in Florida and Audrey Crosse Griscom's family in England.
 Some of the photographs are not labeled.

 Additional Physical Form:

 Location of Originals/Duplicates:

 Electronic Records Access: